lhcb/starterkit-lessons/18-tistos-diy.md

-Create the tools in the same way you created others during the [other lesson](05-interactive-dst.html), but use instance-specific names that correspond to the configuration we just added: "Hlt1TriggerTisTos" and "Hlt2TriggerTisTos".
-The tools use ITriggerTisTos as an interface.
+Create the tools in the same way you created others during the [other lesson](05-interactive-dst.html), but use instance-specific names that correspond to the configuration we just added: `Hlt1TriggerTisTos` and `Hlt2TriggerTisTos`.
+The tools use `ITriggerTisTos` as an interface.

 Use the advance function to find an event that has some candidates for the chosen selection and set the TisTos tools to use our candidate and trigger selection: